Burnham-on-Sea and Highbridge

-Burnham-on-Sea and Highbridge is a civil parish in the Sedgemoor district of Somerset, England.
+Burnham-on-Sea and Highbridge is a civil parish in Somerset, England.
 It has a population of 19,576 (2011 census).
 The parish contains the towns Burnham-on-Sea and Highbridge, which share a town council.

 Burnham-on-Sea urban district was created in 1894.
 In 1933 it annexed Highbridge urban district.
 This combined urban district became a civil parish in 1974 under the Local Government Act 1972.

 Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
-Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.
+The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs.

-The village falls within the Non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972, which is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Sedgemoor, which was formed on 1 April 1974 under the Local Government Act 1972.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.

-It is also part of the Wells county constituency represented in the House of Commons of the Parliament of the United Kingdom.
+It is also part of the Bridgwater county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.